India–Madagascar relations: High level visits

 President Didier Ratsiraka visited India in 1980 and 1983.

 President Hery Rajaonarimampianina visited India in October 2015 to attend the India Africa Forum–III Summit.

 In March 2018, Ram Nath Kovind became the first Indian President to visit Madagascar.
 Kovind was conferred the Grand Cross of the Second Class, Madagascar's highest honour for non-citizens, by Prime Minister of Madagascar Olivier Solonandrasan.

 Trade and finance

-In November 2008, Exim Bank gave Madagascar a $25 million loan for agricultural improvements.
+In November 2008, Exim Bank gave Madagascar a $25 million subsidised loan for agricultural improvements.
 As of 2011, 61 Malagasy people had received training as part of the Indian Technical and Economic Cooperation Programme.

-In March 2018, to facilitate its financial assistance programme, India decided to offer Madagascar a US$80.7 million Line of Credit (LoC) for agriculture and mechanisation.
+In March 2018, to facilitate its financial assistance programme, India decided to offer Madagascar an aid of US$80.7 million for agricultural mechanisation, food security and healthcare services.

 Military

 India Navy operates a Coastal Surveillance Radar (CSR) station in Madagascar.

 Geological history

 In 2013, scientists discovered that Madagascar and India were part of Gondwanaland about 85 million years ago.
 The sliver of land joining them is called Mauritia.
 Madagascar was connected to the south-western part of India.
-It shares vegetation and both have dense evergreen forests.
+However, it was later theorized that in the same timeframe, as India was on its way north east (into the Asian plate), Indian and Malagasy plates separated and thus leading to the state today.
+Due to this geological history, they share vegetation and both have dense evergreen forests.

+Their geographical borders do show signs of earlier history with the Gulf of Khambhat (in Gujarat, India) aligning with the modern day city of Antsiranana (in Diana, Madagascar) considering the analogy of land on Earth as a giant puzzle piece.